OpenST/ost-wallet-sdk-ios/OstWalletSdk/UI/README-UI.md

 ## Introduction

-Wallet UI SDK is useful to integrate OstWalletSdk in application with availabel UI components.
+Wallet UI SDK is useful to integrate OstWalletSdk in application with available UI components.

 ## Setup